Updated on September 29, 2021

 - Based on its likelihood to return, decay functions, survival functions of churn distributions, etc.

 Create a customer bucket of segments and micro-segments using clustering based on CLTV, RFV, profitability, etc.

 Give a churn propensity score based on predictive artificial intelligence-based algorithms, machine learning algorithms, and analysis techniques to ensure accurate predictions of churn.
 Using these advanced algorithms and predictive models, you can improve Return On Investment (ROI) by nearly 10-20% and lower the marketing cost by 50%-70%.

 Using the customer attrition score and CLTV-RFV segmentation feature, we form micro-segments or cohorts and then create cohort-specific marketing plans to retain or reactivate the at-risk customers.
 We focus more time and effort on customers who have medium to high CLTV, and a high probability to respond to the reactivation campaigns.

 Based on customer behavior, we can create a product recommendation engine as well, and find the best products based on which we can send customized offers.
 The research found that online retail browsers who engaged with a recommended product had a 70% higher conversion rate during that session.

 These personalized offers can then be sent to the at-risk customers at the right time (morning/evening/others) on the right day (Saturday/Friday/others) using the right communication channel (SMS/email/push notification/WhatsApp/call/combination/others) using customer journey analytics.

 5. Measure The Impact

 Measure the impact of your reactivation campaigns: both in the short term and long term.
-Test, refine, reject, and learn based on the outcome of your reactivation or customer retention strategies.
+Test, refine, reject, and learn based on the outcome analytics of your reactivation or customer retention strategies.